Managing FX Risk in The Commodities Sector: Case Study

 We benchmarked their outcomes versus an equivalent forward, being clear that it wasn’t about beating the forward every time, but by realising a cumulative gain over time.

-Now the team knows who they’re speaking to for what type of transaction and take comfort in us always being able to step in if things get complex.
+Now the team knew who they were speaking to for what type of transaction and took comfort in us being able to step in if things got complex.

 Results and outcomes